firedreamer/OpenDD/README.md

   The soundtrack for the game was composed by Sam Jenkins.
 </p>

-## Audio - Various
+## Audio - Sam Jenkins, Cameron Cluelow, Various
+This game's art was created by Sam Jenkins and Cameron Cluelow.
-Third party artwork is sourced from multiple places under Creative Commons or equivalent licenses.
+Third party audio is sourced from multiple places under Creative Commons or equivalent licenses.
 A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/audio.txt)
 Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.

-## Art - Various
+## Art - Andrew Walker, Various

+This game's art was created by Andrew Walker.
 Third party artwork is sourced from multiple places under Creative Commons or equivalent licenses.
 A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/art.txt)
 Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.